 After attending elementary school, his parents sent Rembrandt to the Latin School in the Lokhorststraat in Leiden when he was almost ten.
 Rembrandt attended the Latin School from 1616-1620, after which he studied Art at Leiden University.

 His parents envisioned an academic career for Rembrandt to serve the community with knowledge.
 Acquiring a dignified position in society was the main objective of the pupils at the Latin school.
 Rembrandt’s financial future would be secure if he became a minister, doctor, or lawyer.

 Rembrandt studied Latin, Greek, history, and biblical studies at the Latin School.
 Rembrandt acquired a deep understanding of biblical and mythical stories through these lessons, a vital inspiration source throughout his career.
-His preference for biblical scenes in his paintings may very well have started in the Latin School.
+His preference for biblical scenes in his paintings may have started in the Latin School.